 - I used a bit of honey to add some sweetness to the oil, but you could totally skip using that if you prefer a dipping oil that has predominantly spicy and tangy flavors.

 - To season the dipping oil, I would recommend using pink Himalayan salt or sea salt for maximum flavor.
+You can also use an infused salt if you want to.
+I like using my jalapeno infused salt for this one.

 - You can also add a dash of vinegar into the oil towards the end, after it has cooled down to jazz up the flavors a bit.
+I like using my hot pepper vinegar sometimes.

 - I prefer my hot tomato oil to have a bit of chunkiness, so I didn’t blend the tomatoes.
 If you want a uniform texture, you can choose to pulse the boiled tomatoes in a blender or a food processor and then add it into the mix.